graphql/nullability-wg/README.md

-# GraphQL CCN Working Group
+# GraphQL Nullability Working Group

 This working group is a subcommittee of the
 [GraphQL Working Group](https://github.com/graphql/graphql-wg) with the